-After earlier criticism from human rights organizations and many foreign governments regarding the determination that the Geneva Conventions of 1949 do not apply to the detainees held in Cuba, President Bush shifted position with an announcement that Taliban fighters are covered by the 1949 Geneva Conventions, while al Qaeda fighters are not.
-Taliban fighters are not to be treated as prisoners of war (POW), however, because they reportedly fail to meet international standards as lawful combatants.
-The President has determined that al Qaeda remains outside the Geneva Conventions because it is not a state and not a party to the treaty.
-The decision is not likely to affect the treatment of any of the detainees held at the U.S. Naval Base at Guantánamo Bay, Cuba, and is not likely to quell all of the criticism.
+After earlier criticism from human rights organizations and many foreign governments regarding the determination that the Geneva Conventions of 1949 do not apply to the detainees held in Cuba, President Bush shifted position with an announcement that Taliban fighters are covered by the 1949 Geneva Conventions, while Al Qaeda fighters are not.
+Taliban fighters are not, however, treated as prisoners of war (POW) because they reportedly fail to meet international standards as lawful combatants.
+The President has determined that Al Qaeda remains outside the Geneva Conventions because it is not a state and not a party to the treaty.
+The Bush Administration has deemed all of the detainees to be "unlawful combatants," who may, according to Administration officials, be held indefinitely without trial or even despite their eventual acquittal by a military tribunal.
+The decision with respect to the application of the Geneva Conventions has thus not affected the treatment of any of the detainees held at the U.S. Naval Base at Guantánamo Bay, Cuba, and has not quelled the criticism.
 The Secretary of Defense has reaffirmed that detainees will continue to be treated humanely.
+Six of the detainees have been determined by the President to be subject to his military order of November 13, 2001, making them eligible for trial by military commission.5